Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Daar had known some silverfurs to hold on for a decade or more when they started to go, enduring years of aching bones, blindness and stiff joints... but the Stonebacks had always had the opposite problem.
 Their lives were healthy and robust and comparatively long, but when nature did finally catch up with them it hit like a rockslide.

 Garl would be dead within a month, at most.
-That was… not an easy thing to contemplate, really.
+That was... not an easy thing to contemplate, really.
 He’d been a senior father on the day Daar became Champion, and had gone on to become one of the longest-lived Grandfathers the Clan had ever known.
 Top three, certainly.

 And of course, he was Daar’s own sire.
 That relationship was not traditionally acknowledged, but it still *mattered* somewhere deep under Daar’s fur.

 And Daar was nothing if not sentimental.
-He did his best to suppress it when being the Great Father required him to, but… at moments like this, it was hard to convince himself that Garl shouldn’t have the right to go out with a very literal bang.
+He did his best to suppress it when being the Great Father required him to, but... at moments like this, it was hard to convince himself that Garl shouldn’t have the right to go out with a very literal bang.

 Garl sniffed the air and grumbled to himself, "Din’t ‘yer den-mamma teach ‘ya how ‘ta wash ‘yer balls?!
 I could smell ‘ya from the jump gate!"

 Well, decline and impending death certainly hadn’t dulled Garl’s claws.
-A few nearby Longears looked at him utterly aghast, not believing anyone would speak to the *Great Father himself* that way, but it wasn’t like Garl had much left to lose… and he knew damn well that Daar would always let it slide.
+A few nearby Longears looked at him utterly aghast, not believing anyone would speak to the *Great Father himself* that way, but it wasn’t like Garl had much left to lose... and he knew damn well that Daar would always let it slide.

 "Musta been one’a those things the old shits running my Clan beat outta me when I was young," Daar replied.
 The two collided in a hug, and sniffed noses.
 "Balls, ‘ya smell positively *ancient,* Garl!"